maximmax42/Discord-CustomRP/README.md

 ### Updating
 If you installed the app, updating is literally as easy as running the installer for the newer version.
 If you use a portable version, please make sure to extract updated files into the same folder as you did before to keep your settings.
 ### Troubleshooting & Feedback
 If you have any problems with the app, please check out [FAQ](https://github.com/maximmax42/Discord-CustomRP/wiki/FAQ) first.
-If it doesn't help, or you have suggestions on making the app more functional, you can open an issue ticket, or contact me on Discord - maximmax42#5572.
+If it doesn't help, or you have suggestions on making the app more functional, you can open an issue ticket, use Discussions, or contact me on Discord - maximmax42#5572.

 ## Translations